skyler-1111/conspiracy-terminal/README.md

    Shows all the commands in the terminal.

 10. **ascend**
    Triggers a very cool 'ascension' like animation.
+To end this, hit ESC on your keyboard, and for mobile/tab users, click anywhere on the screen.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 have fun :p